 In many cases, the driver is eligible for a DMV Hearing, and NicholsonPham can help you prepare for your hearing and regain your license to drive.
 NicholsonPham has been invited to teach other North Carolina attorneys about traffic law.
 Let us use our expertise to help you!

 After a first conviction of DWI, the driver’s license is automatically revoked for one year.
-After two convictions, the license is typically revoked for four years.
+After two convictions, the license can be revoked for up to four years.
 After three convictions, the driver’s license can be permanently revoked.
 Even if you no longer live in North Carolina, a NC revocation can prevent you from being licensed in another state.
+The NC Division of Motor Vehicles may allow you a hearing to reinstate your driving privilege before the revocation expires.
 NicholsonPham can represent you if you are facing a four-year revocation or a permanent revocation.